-The subject half-acre property is located at 2301 Newport Boulevard and is situated west of the SR-55 Freeway, east of Fairview Road, north of Victoria Street, and south of Wilson Street.
-The site is zoned C2 (General Business District) and is surrounded by C2 and C1 (Local Business District) zoned properties.
+The subject property is located at 1921 Harbor Boulevard and is generally situated west of the State Route (SR) 55 Freeway.
+The property fronts Harbor Boulevard and is bounded by West 19th Street to the south, Bernard Street to the north, and Maple Avenue to the west.
+The site is zoned C2 (General Business District) and is surrounded by other commercially zoned properties (C1 - Local Business District and PDC - Planned Development Commercial).
+The property also abuts an existing R2-HD (Multiple-Family Residential District, High Density) zoned property.
 The site has a General Plan Land Use Designation of General Commercial.